Getting started March 4, 2026 · 14 min read

 Track orders and provisioning status

 After you pay, money moves in seconds—but services may not.
-My Orders is the financial and workflow trail; My Instances, My Domains, and My Shared Hosting are where live resources appear once automation finishes.
+My Orders is the financial and workflow trail; My Domains and My Shared Hosting are where live resources appear once automation finishes.
 New customers often stare at “pending” and assume failure; this guide explains the normal sequence.

 What My Orders shows

-Expect rows for wallet top-ups, domain registrations, hosting purchases, VPS orders, and possibly adjustments (refunds, manual credits).
+Expect rows for wallet top-ups, domain registrations, hosting purchases, and possibly adjustments (refunds, manual credits).
 Each row should have a timestamp, amount or product, and a status.

 Paid or completed usually means our system accepted payment.
-It does not always mean the VPS is already pingable—that is a later stage.
+It does not always mean your site is already live—that is a later stage.

 If an order shows failed with a wallet debit, stop and screenshot, then Support—that is abnormal and we need to reconcile.